RiddleAndCode/rtd-docs/docs/Key_ceremony_3_participants_3_plates.md

-# Three participants and three plates
+# Key ceremony with three participants and three plates (based on BIP39 and 24-word mnemonic phrase)

 ## Summary: